gary-kim/website/content/blog/manim-constructions.md

 ---
 ## 3D Constructions

-What can you make in 3 dimentions with just spheres?
+What can you make in 3 dimensions with just spheres?

 #### Plane to Perpendicular Line